89paradox/PiBlox/README.md

 # Why no Roblox Player?
 Currently this project only supports Roblox Studio but it may support the player in the future.

+# Supported OSes
+RaspiOS 32-bit (buster/bullseye) -- supported.

+TwisterOS -- requires modification of ~/.piblox/InstallStudio but does work.

+Ubuntu -- some things may not work.

+Non-ARM, Non-Debian, Gentoo, etc -- try using [grapejuice](https://gitlab.com/brinkervii/grapejuice) instead.